graphql-rust/juniper/docs/book/content/types/unions.md

 ### Custom resolvers

-Similarly to enums and structs, it's not mandatory to use trait methods as [GraphQL union][1] variant resolvers. and instead custom functions may be specified:
+Similarly to enums and structs, it's not mandatory to use trait methods as [GraphQL union][1] variant resolvers, and instead custom functions may be specified:

 ```rust
 # use std::collections::HashMap;